 Strategy.
-This section provides a description of our strategy and a discussion of recent developments and significant divestitures and investments.
+This section provides a description of our strategy and a discussion of recent developments and significant divestitures, acquisitions, and investments.

 Results of operations.
-This section provides an analysis of our results of operations presented on a business segment basis for the three months ended May 31, 2024, and May 31, 2023.
+This section provides an analysis of our results of operations presented on a business segment basis for the three months ended May 31, 2024 August 31, 2024, and May 31, 2023 August 31, 2023, and six months ended August 31, 2024, and August 31, 2023.
 In addition, a brief description of significant transactions and other items that affect the comparability of the results is provided.